-For syntax details on all these options, see Section 4.1.9, "Partial Backup Options".
+For syntax details on all the options involved, see Section 5.1.9, "Partial Backup Options".

 Typically, a partial backup is more difficult to restore than a full backup, because the backup data might not include the necessary interrelated pieces to constitute a complete MySQL instance.
 In particular, InnoDB tables have internal IDs and other data values that can only be restored to the same instance, not a different MySQL server.
 Always fully test the recovery procedure for any partial backups to understand the relevant procedures and restrictions.